Zhifengj/InfinityScheduler---import-from-gitlab/Nature_Language_Process/README.md

 How to run the python file:

-1: Download python 3.8 with 32bits
+1: Download Python 3.8 with 32bits

 2: Install pip